 Parents-to-be would benefit from taking a bigger picture look at their financials once a year.
 Performing a financial ‘wellness check’ can help you stay on top of spending and increase your savings rate.
 Assess what steps can be taken to make the next year more productive and successful.
 Evaluate your housing situation, calculate your net worth, analyse your investment strategy, track your average monthly spending, and consider how these figures align with your financial goals.

 Enlisting the help of a financial advisor from a specialist firm can give you a better understanding of your present financial position and help synthesise this information into a comprehensive and realistic plan of action.
-See ‘Make a Plan’ below for more details.
+Scroll to ‘Make a Plan’ below for more details.

 Identify Goals

 Your priorities shift massively once you become a parent.
-Everyday expenses add up a lot quicker, while future investments, such as university and retirement, loom overhead.
-Taking the time to identify your goals offers parents some much-needed financial direction.
+Everyday expenses add up more quickly, while future investments, such as university and retirement, loom overhead.
+Taking the time to identify goals offers parents some much-needed financial direction.

 Make a Plan

 Armed with personal data and a list of aspirations, you can now formulate a workable financial plan for your family.
-This can be as simple or as complex as you wish, however parents with a hundred and one other things to think about will likely respond better to a simplified approach.
+This can be as simple or as complex as you wish, however, parents with an already overburdened schedule will likely respond better to a simplified approach.
 The 50/30/20 budget rule is popularly employed and for good reason: instead of dozens of line items, you can divide your money into three manageable buckets.

 50% – Costs that Don’t Change